 Tickets for the JDK Band Live concert sold out very quickly.
 That’s okay, however, as Falcom’s made the decision to stream the concert live on Nicodouga Live Broadcast.

 This will be different from the ustream run last year, however.
 Nico Douga often does ticketed events for their live broadcasts, and this will be no different.
-Also, from the tweets, it even looks like Falcom will allow the video to be time-shifted, but don’t quote me on that.
-If you have a standard Nicodouga account, you can only set an event for time-shift before the concert begins.
-Only premium account holders can set it afterwards.
+Also, from the tweets, it even looks like Falcom will allow the video to be time-shifted,

 The link for the nicodouga live page can be found here.